What is the Eden Area Career Pathways Consortium?

 What are the career pathways in the consortium?

-Work-based learning activities involve direct interactions with industry and community professionals that provide high school students with hands-on experiences.
+These are activities that involve direct interactions with industry and community professionals that provide our students with hands-on experiences.
+Common activities include:

 How do students benefit?